Waseca Reading Program

 This product is currently sold out.

-Newly revised with all new photo images!
+Newly revised with all new photo images and a new, lower price!
 This reading program is designed to provide a systematic and sequential presentation of the phonetic elements used in the English language.
 It follows an approach used widely in Montessori classroom in which the children spell the word depicted on the card with a moveable alphabet, a process that involves encoding or using the phonetic principle introduced to make a word.
 In the next step, the child lays out all of the cards and matches the label cards, thereby decoding the phonetic information.
 Additional practice in decoding involves writing the words and reading words that follow the same phonetic principle in a booklet.

 The Waseca Reading Program consists of card material that uses photo images to illustrate each word and large print that highlights the phonetic element used in the word.
 The frame around the picture and the highlighting are color-coded for nine different boxes.
 The boxes cover the following categories:

 Red- basic three-letter phonetic words isolating each short vowel sound